Pemphigus vulgaris: Research

 Research into using genetically modified T-cells to treat pemphigus vulgaris in mice was reported in 2016.
 Rituximab indiscriminately attacks all B cells, which reduces the body's ability to control infections.
 In the experimental treatment, human T cells are genetically engineered to recognize only those B cells that produce antibodies to desmoglein.
 In PV, autoreactive B cells produce antibodies against Dsg3, disrupting its adhesive function and causing skin blistering.
 By expressing Dsg3 on their surfaces, the CAAR-T cells lure those B cells in and kill them.
 The Dsg 3 CAAR-T cells eliminated Dsg3-specific B cells in lab dishes and in mice, the researchers reported at the time.

-Penn's Aimee Payne, M.D., Ph.D., and Michael Milone, M.D., Ph.D., a co-inventor of Novartis’ CAR-T cancer therapy Kymriah, pioneered the CAAR-T idea and have founded biotech Cabaletta Bio, hoping to bring their therapies through clinical studies to the market.
-The MuSK-CAAR-T is the second candidate in its pipeline; the company has already received FDA clearance to test its lead project, DSG3-CAAR-T, in patients with mucosal pemphigus vulgaris (PV), and a phase 1 trial is expected to start in 2020.